Dutch Mountain Trail - 101 km

 Start/End: Maastricht Central Station

 Tip: 6 days of hiking requires some training and the right gear!
-Read more about the importance of hiking socks before you embark on your adventure.
+Read more about the importance of hiking socks before setting off.

 Heuvelrughike - 92 km